CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 #### SMTP Configuration ####
 Coupled with the default sender email address, CIS-CAT Pro Dashboard's mailing configuration must also include connection to a valid SMTP server, in order to correctly distribute the "forgot password" messages.
 Numerous SMTP services exist, such as Gmail, Hotmail, Amazon SES, or in-house SMTP services available through corporate emailing technologies, such as Exchange.
 CIS-CAT Pro Dashboard can support these SMTP servers, as long as the connection information is correct in the configuration file (the `/opt/tomcat/ccpd-config.yml` noted above).

 By default the plugin assumes an unsecured mail server configured at `localhost` on port `25`.
 However you can change this via the application configuration file (the `/opt/tomcat/ccpd-config.yml` noted above).
+Add the following section indented under the `grails` like in the below examples.

 For example here is how you would configure the default sender to send with a Gmail account:
 #### *Mail Configuration - Gmail* ####
     ---
-    grails:
 	    mail:
 		    host: "smtp.gmail.com"
 		    port: 465